Monadofilosa

 Monadofilosa is a grouping of Cercozoa.
-(It is sometimes considered one of three, the other two being Phytomyxa and Reticulofilosa.)
+(It is sometimes considered one of three, the other two being Endomyxa and Reticulofilosa.)
 These organisms are single-celled amoeboid protists.

 Classification

-Monadofilosa includes the testaceans, which are testate filose amoeboids, and the cercomonads.
+Monadofilosa is sometimes treated as a superclass rather than a subphylum.
+Monadofilosa includes the testate amoebae known as "testaceans", and the cercomonads.
 It is sometimes described as Testaceafilosia and Sarcomonadea.
 It has also been described as Sarcomonadea (Cercomonas, Heteromita, Bodomorpha, Proleptomonas, Allantion), Thecofilosea (Cryptodifflugia, Cryothecomonas), Spongomonadea (Spongomonas, Rhipidodendron), and Imbricatea (Thaumatomonas, Thaumatomastix, Allas, Gyromitus, Euglypha, Trinema, Paulinella).